Pharmaceutical sector

 Pharmaceutical projects planned to be launched in Uzbekistan in 2025

-To accelerate industry development, Uzbekistan has established six specialized pharmaceutical Special Economic Zones (SEZs): Syrdarya-Pharm, Parkent-Pharm, Bustonlik-Pharm, Andijan Pharm, Kosonsoy-Pharm, and Zomin-Pharm.
-These zones provide significant incentives for manufacturers and investors, including customs and VAT exemptions, preferential government procurement access, and reimbursement mechanisms for international registration expenses.
+To accelerate industry development, Uzbekistan has established six specialized Pharmaceutical Special Economic Zones (SEZs): Syrdarya-Pharm, Parkent-Pharm, Bustonlik-Pharm, Andijan Pharm, Kosonsoy-Pharm, and Zomin-Pharm.
+These zones provide a favorable investment environment through a range of incentives, including customs duty and VAT exemptions, preferential access to government procurement, and reimbursement mechanisms for international pharmaceutical registration expenses, supporting the localization of high-value pharmaceutical production.

-The government continues implementing large-scale reforms aimed at improving pharmaceutical regulation, simplifying licensing procedures, and accelerating the registration of medicines through international mutual recognition mechanisms.
-These reforms significantly improve market accessibility and shorten time-to-market for innovative pharmaceutical products.
+The government continues implementing comprehensive reforms aimed at improving pharmaceutical regulation, simplifying licensing procedures, and accelerating the registration of medicines through international mutual recognition mechanisms.
+These measures reduce time-to-market for innovative pharmaceutical products and improve market accessibility for investors.
+According to the results of 2025, 32 new pharmaceutical projects were planned across medicine manufacturing, biotechnology, medical equipment production, and pharmaceutical logistics, creating significant opportunities for investment throughout the industry's value chain.

-Strong demographic growth, rising healthcare expenditures, expanding private healthcare services, and favorable investment incentives continue positioning Uzbekistan as one of the most promising pharmaceutical investment destinations in the CIS region.
+Supported by strong demographic growth, rising healthcare expenditure, expanding private healthcare services, and a favorable investment climate, Uzbekistan's pharmaceutical sector offers substantial long-term growth potential.
+Continued government support for localization, innovation, and international partnerships is expected to further strengthen the country's position as one of the leading pharmaceutical investment destinations in Central Asia and the CIS region.